-With LendingClub Business Checking, you’ll have an FDIC insured interest-bearing account that earns 0.10% APY on balances of $5,000 and higher.
-The account’s $10 monthly service fee is also waived if you maintain a minimum balance of $5,000.
+With LendingClub Business Checking, you’ll have an FDIC insured interest-bearing account that earns 1.00% APY on balances up to $100,000 and 0.10% APY on all balances after that.
+The account’s $10 monthly service fee is also waived if you maintain a minimum balance of $500.

 The account also includes unlimited, fee-free transactions, mobile check deposits, 24/7 online and mobile banking, and free bill pay.